What to Expect During a Neuropsychological or Psychological Assessment: A Step-by-Step Overview

 and other conditions per DSM criteria!

-The cost of neuropsychological testing varies widely based on several factors, including the type of tests and time involved, if insurance is involved, and the demand for a highly sought-after experienced clinician.
+The cost of neuropsychological testing can vary significantly based on several factors, including the type of tests and time involved, if insurance is involved, and the demand for a highly sought-after experienced clinician.
 Clients must remember that there aren’t that many clinicians out there that specialize in testing services and the ones that are great at what they do are usually scheduled out for many months in advance.
+Depending on the level of detail and time spent on your assessment, out-of-pocket private pay costs will be in the $1,500-$5,000 range.
+If your provider is not in-network with your insurance carrier, they may provide you with a superbill invoice for out of network credit from your carrier.

 Factors driving the price when carriers are involved are contracted rates, deductibles, and out-of-pocket maximums.
 Almost all carriers have different contracted rates for the service, some may pay $150-200 per hour, while others may reimburse a provider at a much lower scale.
 This is the main reason why many providers are in-network with just a few carriers or none at all.